 Technical support engineers require a variety of hard skills and soft skills.
 Below is a list of the top five most important technical support engineer skills, with longer secondary lists of other skills employers seek in job candidates for this career.
-Additionally, the “Related Technical Support Engineer Skills” are described using many of the standard phrases employers employ on their job announcements.
-Develop these skills and emphasize them in job applications, resumes, cover letters, and interviews.

 Technical support engineers must be able to communicate technical issues to colleagues and customers with a variety of backgrounds, which means they need to be able to explain the issues and fixes in a way that is equally understood by the tech guru and the tech-challenged user.
 They also need to be good listeners, carefully listening to the user’s concern, and solving his or her problem.